 - Never argue or try to reason.
 These tactics tend to escalate agitation in someone with dementia.
 It may take some trial and error to develop the strategy that works best, and that strategy may need to change from one day to the next.
 The goal is to stay calm, patient, and empathetic, validating the senior’s feelings and providing comfort.

 CareWorks Health Services’ caregiving professionals are fully trained and experienced in creative, effective dementia care techniques, and can help with managing difficult behaviors and situations, allowing your loved one to enjoy a higher quality of life, and providing family caregivers with relief and peace of mind.
-Contact us today at (949) 859-4700 to learn more about our Huntington Beach senior services or to request additional resources to help you better care for a loved one with dementia.
+Contact us today at (949) 859-4700 to learn more about our dementia care in Newport Beach, CA or to request additional resources to help you better care for a loved one with dementia.
 For a full list of all of the areas we serve, please visit our Service Area page.